How Much Sun Damage Does Team Refinery29 Have? We Found Out

 One simple, effective way to protect your skin is by wearing a high-factor, broad-spectrum sunscreen — and you don’t need to spend a fortune for it to work.
 While many of us have seamlessly incorporated SPF into our morning routines, reapplying on hot, sunny days isn’t always top of mind.
 Nowhere is this more evident than at Refinery29.
 Before I go further, I want to stress that Sun Blocked is a shame-free zone.
 I’ll never fault anyone for not wearing sunscreen or being as meticulous as a dermatologist.
 But a quick survey of the team shows we all have completely different sun habits and skincare approaches.
 It got me thinking: Would this be reflected in our skin?

-To find out, we went to Self London — a skin clinic recently opened by consultant dermatologist Dr. Anjali Mahto — to undergo a VISIA skin scan with skin and laser therapist Katie Dawson.
+To find out, we went to Self London — an expert-led skin clinic recently opened by consultant dermatologist Dr Anjali Mahto, which is equipped with advanced technology like the VISIA skin analysis machine — to undergo a scan with skin and laser therapist Katie Dawson.
 The advanced VISIA machine uses imaging technology to analyse the skin’s surface and deeper layers.
 It then produces UV and ‘brown spot’ photos, highlighting where your skin might be sun-damaged, and offers insight into how to take care of it going forward.

 AdvertisementADVERTISEMENT